 I am planning to extend the work above with the following three goals:

 With the rapid development in NGS and proteomics, we attempt to answer the question how many of the SR45-regulated splicing events are biologically important at the protein level.
+With bioinformatics analysis, we recently discovered that SR45 may act as a suppressor of plant innate immunity by keeping a subset of defense genes in check.
+This opens up an exciting, yet unexplored research field to study how pre-RNA splicing mechanism regulate plant immunity.
 This will help shed light on the emerging roles of SR45 in splicing, gene silencing, abiotic stress response and others that yet to be revealed.

 An interview by DNASTAR, a global bioinformatics software company, captures my research interests and current activities.